SansGuidon/bookmarks/README.md

 * [Subworthy](https://subworthy.com/) - Subscribe to blogs, news sites and podcasts and get it all delivered to your inbox once a day in your own personalised newsletter for free.
 * [YunoHost](https://yunohost.org/) - is an operating system aiming for the simplest administration of a server, and therefore democratize self-hosting, while making sure it stays reliable, secure, ethical and lightweight.
 It is a copylefted libre software project maintained exclusively by volunteers.
 Technically, it can be seen as a distribution based on Debian GNU/Linux and can be installed on many kinds of hardware.
 * [follow.it](https://follow.it/) - Follow any blog or website
+* [Slazzer](https://www.slazzer.com/) - is an AI powered tool that uses advanced computer vision algorithms to remove bg from any image online and replace background automatically with the best detailing in just a few seconds.

 # Podcasts :radio:
 * [Player FM](http://player.fm/featured/programming) - Programming podcasts
 * [Player FM](https://player.fm/podcasts/Software-Development) - Software Development Podcasts